Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 ![Output of journal analysis tool](report_images/journals.png)

 In order to find these journals, we began making tools to analyze the data.
-The first such tool was a simple python script that collected endpoint urls for a sample of publications within every journal in the dblp database and printed out a their distribution, as well as which journals possessed the most links to publication databases.
+The first such tool was a simple python script that collected endpoint URLs for a sample of publications within every journal in the DBLP database and printed out a their distribution, as well as which journals possessed the most links to publication databases.
 This told us where the articles were hosted and which journals had enough links to justify turning them into networks (we were concerned about getting author affiliations for all authors).

 ![tog collaboration network](report_images/tog.png)

-The next tool we made was a script that generated a gml file describing a collaboration network drawn from a inputted set of journals.
+The next tool we made was a script that generated a GML file describing a collaboration network drawn from a inputted set of journals.
 This allowed for us to see the collaboration networks by opening the file with the graph visualization program Gephi.
 Now we could actually begin to judge potential datasets.
 Some networks were too dense, some weren't dense enough.
 Some had interesting structures we wished to visualize.

 This script was also useful because it formed a basis for future scripts.
-It showed how we could read the dblp database, demonstrated the need for a streaming xml parser due to the immense size of the database, and introduced an object-oriented model of Journals, Articles, and Authors.
+It showed how we could read the DBLP database, demonstrated the need for a streaming XML parser due to the immense size of the database, and introduced an object-oriented model of Journals, Articles, and Authors.
 This made further analysis and processing much easier because we could simply access lists of class instances with useful per-instance information such as links to other instances.
 In addition, once we had a standard representation, it enabled better work parallelization.

 [picture]
-After looking at various datasets and online publication libraries and applying our own biases towards certain journals, we settled on looking at journals that mainly used [acm website] and [ieee website] as their publication database.
-A few such journals were already in use, helping us test our methods and visualization.
+After looking at various datasets and online publication libraries and applying our own biases towards certain journals, we settled on looking at journals that were published by ACM and hosted on the [digital library](http://dl.acm.org/) and published by IEEE where we could use their API to get affiliation information.

 ![Early visualization (1/3)](report_images/earlyvis1.png)